JoanaFonsec/JoanaFonsec.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm a recently graduated PhD, having worked under the supervision of <a href="https://people.kth.se/~kallej/" target="_blank">Professor Karl H. Johansson</a>, in KTH, Sweden.
+I did my Ph.D. in Robotics and Machine Learning in KTH supervised by <a href="https://people.kth.se/~kallej/" target="_blank">Professor Karl H. Johansson</a>, in KTH, Sweden.
-My Ph.D. work focused on tracking and forecasting algal blooms using satellite ocean data and UAVs.
-I developed control algorithms for multi- and single-agent systems path planning and decision-making based on adaptive sampling, optimization, and modeling.
+The topic was optimizing feature estimation and tracking through adaptive sampling and formation control of Autonomous Underwater Vehicles.
+I wanted to create a better and autonomous solution to track the algal bloom pollution problem worldwide.
+We developed control algorithms for single- and multi-agent systems using learning and control tools.
+The datasets used include satellite and sensor data.

 During my Ph.D., I partnered with <a href="https://smarc.se/" target="_blank">SMaRC</a> to implement my algorithms and evaluate its performance in field campaigns in the Baltic Sea, near Stockholm.

-I have also been a part of the network for women Ph.D. candidates, and PostDocs at KTH: <a href="https://www.kth.se/blogs/wop/" target="_blank">WOP</a>.
-I'm therefore very interested in equality, diversity and leadership research and I would be very happy to continue to read and work on it.
-Please don't hesitate to contact me if you have any questions, suggestions, articles, or ideas regarding this field.
+I'm also interested in reading and learning about equality, diversity, leadership research, as well as agile methodology and deep-tech innovation.